caseyk3239/MTG-Notion-Importer/README.md

 ### Web app
 Run `streamlit run mtg_importer/app.py` and open the **Add single card** tab.
-Search for a card name (optionally restricting to a set), preview the prints and their images, then insert the selected print into your database.
+Search for a card name (optionally restricting to a set) to preview all matching prints and their images.
+Tick the prints you want, then enter your Notion token, parent page and database title to batch-add the selected cards.

 ### Command line
 ```bash